supporting, developing and representing community groups,

 voluntary organisations, social enterprises and volunteering

-Fife Voluntary Action works with partners across Fife to support carers.
-As part of this, we manage two small grants schemes which award funding to carers to enable them to take a short break from their caring responsibilities.
+Fife Voluntary Action works with partners across Fife to support unpaid carers.
+As part of this, we manage a small grants schemes that awards funding to carers to enable them to take a short break from their caring responsibilities.
 We also support Volunteer Carer Representatives at locality planning level across Fife.

 • Are you a carer in need of a break?